Funding opportunity

 • public partnerships and related activities, including payments to public contributors

-The total of such costs requested for international applicants from high-income countries (HIC) (those not on the OECD DAC List of ODA Recipients), India and China must not exceed 30% of the total resources requested.
+The total of such costs requested for international applicants from high-income countries (those not on the Organisation for Economic Cooperation and Development Assistance Committee (DAC) list of official development assistance recipients), India and China must not exceed 30% of the total resources requested.

 There is no cap on costs requested for international applicants from Development Assistance Countries (DAC) list of countries.

-For more information on international costs and what we will and will not fund see costs we fund-overseas and the Collaborate with Researchers in Norway guidance.
+For more information on international costs and what we will and will not fund see costs we fund and the Collaborate with Researchers in Norway guidance.

 What we will not fund